 Conventional Loan 101 For New Loan Officers

-- Mortgage lenders need to follow Fannie Mae and/or Freddie Mac mortgage lending guidelines if they intend on funding Conventional Loans to borrowers and resell the loans to Fannie/Freddie.
+- Lenders need to follow Fannie Mae and/or Freddie Mac mortgage lending guidelines if they intend on funding Conventional Loans to borrowers and resell the loans to Fannie/Freddie

-- Once Lenders fund Conventional Loans and if they intend on selling it to Fannie or Freddie, these loans needs to conform to Fannie Mae and/or Freddie Mac Guidelines and if they do not, Fannie and Freddie will not purchase.
+- Once Lenders fund Conventional Loans and if they intend on selling it to Fannie or Freddie, these loans need to conform to Fannie Mae and/or Freddie Mac Guidelines

-- Mortgage lenders use their warehouse lines of credit to fund borrower’s loans and once they fund them, they turn around and resell them and replenish the warehouse lines of credit they used to fund the loan.
+- Once they fund them, they turn around and resell them and replenish the warehouse lines of credit they used to fund the loan

-- In order for Fannie Mae or Freddie Mac to purchase the conventional loan a lender funds, the mortgage lender needs to make sure that the way the mortgage loan has been structured conforms to Fannie Mae and/or Freddie Mac mortgage lending guidelines.
+- In order for Fannie Mae or Freddie Mac to purchase the conventional loan a lender funds, lenders need to make sure that the way the mortgage loan has been structured conforms to Fannie Mae and/or Freddie Mac guidelines

-Conventional Loan 101 For New Loan Officers: Private Mortgage Insurance Explained
+Conventional Loan 101 For New Loan Officers And Private Mortgage Insurance

 Private Mortgage Insurance is required on all Conventional Loans with less than 20% equity and/or 80% Loan To Value

-- Government Loans are guaranteed by the government in the event if the borrower defaults on their mortgage loan and it goes into foreclosure.
-Lenders have the mentality where the borrower needs to have skin in the game in order to minimize their risk level.
+- Government Loans are guaranteed by the government in the event if the borrower defaults on their mortgage loan and it goes into foreclosure

-- With Conventional Loans, the more the borrower puts down as a down payment, the lower the interest rate.
+- With Conventional Loans, the more buyers puts down as a down payment, the lower the interest rate

-- The function of private mortgage insurance, also referred to as PMI, is in the event if the borrower defaults on their conventional loan, the private mortgage insurance company will cover part of the loss of the foreclosure to the lender.
+- The function of private mortgage insurance, also referred to as PMI, is in the event if the borrower defaults on their conventional loan, the private mortgage insurance company will cover part of the loss of the foreclosure to lenders

-- It is similar to the government guaranteeing FHA Loans, VA Loans, and USDA Loans.
+- It is similar to the government guaranteeing FHA, VA, and USDA Loans

 Conventional Loan Requirements